FatherofDharma/Independent-Project--Week-1--My-Portfolio-Project/README.md

 ## Description

 _This is my first independent project at Epicodus.
-It is an initial homepage for my working portfolio._
+It is an initial homepage for my working portfolio.
+If you would like to see a working version, it can be found here: https://fatherofdharma.github.io/My_Portfolio_Project/_

 ## Setup/Installation Requirements